aws-samples/eks-workshop/content/servicemesh/visualize.md

 while true; do curl -o /dev/null -s "${SMHOST}/productpage"; done
 ```

-You will see that the traffic for sample app is only distributing for <span style="color:orange">reviews:v1</span> and <span style="color:blue">reviews:v3</span>
+You will see that the traffic is evenly spread between <span style="color:orange">reviews:v1</span> and <span style="color:blue">reviews:v3</span>

 ![Grafana Dashabord](/images/servicemesh-visualize1.png)

-Browse other Istio dashboard by click the menu on the top-left
+We encourage you to review other Istio dashboards that are available by clicking Istio Mesh Dashboard Menu on top left and selecting different dashboard